 Flaws: Works well but will be too expensive for some people.

-Herp Rescue is a different kind of cold sore medicine.
+Herplex Herpes Treatment is a different kind of cold sore medicine.
 These are dietary capsules you take on a regular basis to prevent the development of cold sores.
-Should you suffer an outbreak, they can also reduce the recovery time by 50% or more.
+Should you suffer an outbreak, they can also provide expedited relief.

-What we like: We might have chosen a different name, but there is no denying Herp Rescue’s effectiveness.
+What we like: There is no denying the effectiveness of Herplex Herpes Treatment.
 The capsules are also a nice break from sticky lip balms and ointments.
 Features just a bit of antimicrobial copper.

-Flaws: Make sure you swallow them quickly because you do not want to taste them.
+Flaws: Make sure you swallow them quickly because the taste is nothing to write home about.

 8. Dalinex Cold Sore Treatment